 As an example, assume that the employer has 100 employees and they are paid weekly.
 There would be 5,200 non-compliant wage statements during this one-year period, and at $200 per violation, the penalties would be $1,040,000.
 This example underscores the importance to employers of ensuring compliance with California wage statement requirements.

 An employee who prevails in any action under the PAGA is also entitled to an award of reasonable attorney’s fees and costs, which provides significant incentive to employment law attorneys to accept these types of cases on a contingency fee basis.
 Labor Code section 2699(g)(1).

 * * *

-The employment law attorneys and wage and hour lawyers at Gehres Law Group handle a variety of employment-related matters, including wage and hour violations on behalf of both employers and employees.
+The employment law attorneys and wage and hour lawyers at Gehres Law Library handle a variety of employment-related matters, including wage and hour violations on behalf of both employers and employees.
 There is no charge for initial consultations and some cases can be taken on a contingency fee basis.
 For more information, contact us or browse our employment law practice areas page of this website.